 There are other creation stories in the ancient world (see the bonus material for some links to these stories).
 When we compare how the creation story in Genesis 1 was written to these other stories we see some stark differences that highlight significant theological truths:

-- There is a distinction between God and his creation.
-It did not exist before he spoke it into existence.
-We are not God, God is not us.
+- there is a distinction between God and his creation.
+The created things did not exist before he spoke them into existence.
+We, the created things, are not God, God is not us.
 He may be “in” all things, in a sense, and he certainly sustains all things, but we are different than God.

-- By not naming elements of creation like the sun, which instead is called “the greater light to govern the day” God is reminding us that they are creations not worthy of praise.
+- by not naming elements of creation like the sun, which instead is called “the greater light to govern the day” God is reminding us that they are creations not worthy of worship.
 This stands in contrast to other ancient cultures who had gods that represented or personified elements of creation, like the sun, moon, rivers, etc.

 - God created in an intentional, orderly way.
 He did not create in a reactionary way.
-He is a the instagator, not the responder.
+He is a the instigator, not the responder.
 He is in control.

 So what does this mean to us?
 It sets us apart as one of the few monotheistic religions in the world.
 In North America the contrast is not so stark, in other parts of the world it is very significant.
 We believe in a unique God who is inherently worthy of our worship.
 There is no other god who is close to equal with him and no other thing should command our worship and attention like he does.

 And it means that because God created the world, and because he is loving and wise, we can trust his motives and respect his right to govern the world.
 We should submit to him, even when we don’t understand what he’s doing and why he’s doing it.
 This does not mean that we don’t ever have boundaries with other people, don’t push back, don’t protest, don’t try to change things, but it does mean that we are sensitive to God’s leading as to when to put up boundaries, push back, protest or try to change things; sometimes we fight, sometimes we resist, sometimes we just accept what he allows in our path.